eyaadh/jquery-simple-websocket/README.md

 # jQuery Simple WebSocket
-Send and receive JSON objects via a single gracefull websocket and use a fluent deferred interface, queuing messages.
+Send and receive JSON objects via a single gracefull websocket and use a fluent deferred interface, deferring messages.

 ## Example